-Since the late 1800s, single-sex school have been implemented in the United States.
+Since the late 1800s, single-sex schools have been implemented in the United States.
 These schools introduced students to a much different learning environment than the typical co-education public school.
-It has been proven that single-sex school students have less distractions than co-education schools as well as improve peer interaction.
+It has been proven that single-sex school students have fewer distractions than co-education schools as well as improve peer interaction.

 Although researchers have proven there are many pros that come with attending such an institution, there are just as many cons.

 From the lack of diverse friendships to an unrealistic depiction of the real world, single-sex schools have it all.
 On the other hand, co-ed public schools introduce a much more realistic depiction of real world relationships and experiences.